umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/Theme-settings/index.md

 ### Header Theme

-For the header background you can choose either black or white.
+For the header background you can choose either dark or light.

 ### Header Layout